rsndates/TopBlockbusterApp/README.md

 Node - javascript powered language

+Reference the docker at https://hub.docker.com/r/rdates/blockbuster/  for the image

 Instructions for running the application.

-Reference the docker at https://hub.docker.com/r/rdates/blockbuster/

-Once downloaded you will need to run these two commands
+Once this github repo is cloned downloaded you will need to run these two commands

 -- ./scripts/docker_build.sh